 Our compensation committee is authorized to engage a compensation consultant or other advisors to review our executive officers' compensation, including an analysis against the compensation of executive officers at comparable companies, to ensure that our compensation is market competitive, with the goal of retaining and adequately motivating our senior management.
-During 2022, our compensation committee continued to engage Aon's Human Capital Solutions practice, a division of Aon plc, or Aon, as its independent compensation consultant to make recommendations for updating our compensation peer group, and to review and make recommendations regarding our executive and director compensation.
+During 2023, our compensation committee continued to engage Aon's Human Capital Solutions practice, a division of Aon plc, or Aon, as its independent compensation consultant to make recommendations for updating our compensation peer group, and to review and make recommendations regarding our executive and director compensation.
 Aon was invited to attend a compensation committee meeting where they presented and discussed their analysis and findings.
-For 2022, with the assistance of Aon, our compensation committee updated our compensation peer group, described below in the section entitled "Peer Group and Market Compensation Data."
-Aon's fees for executive compensation consulting in fiscal year 2022 were approximately \$104,240.
+For 2023, with the assistance of Aon, our compensation committee updated our compensation peer group, described below in the section entitled "Peer Group and Market Compensation Data."
+Aon's fees for executive compensation consulting in fiscal year 2023 were approximately \$446,230.
 The Company also uses affiliates of Aon for various services unrelated to executive or director compensation matters.
-Fees for such other services in fiscal year 2022 were approximately \$415,130.
+Fees for such other services in fiscal year 2023 were approximately \$310,290.

 Before engaging Aon, our compensation committee analyzed whether Aon's work as a compensation consultant would raise any conflict of interest, taking into consideration the following factors: (i) the provision of other services to our Company by Aon; (ii) the amount of fees received by Aon from us as a percentage of Aon's total revenue; (iii) Aon's own policies and procedures that are designed to prevent conflicts of interest; (iv) any business or personal relationship of Aon or the individual compensation advisors employed by the firm with a member of the compensation committee; and (v) any stock of our Company owned by the individual compensation advisors employed by Aon.
-Our compensation committee determined, based on its analysis of the above factors, that the work of Aon and the individual compensation committee is satisfied that Aon is independent pursuant to the listing standards of the relevant Nasdaq and SEC rules and has concluded that the engagement of Aon does not raise any conflict of interest.
+Our compensation committee determined, based on its analysis of the above factors, that the work of Aon and the individual compensation advisors employed by Aon has not created any conflict of interest and our compensation committee is satisfied that Aon is independent pursuant to the listing standards of the relevant Nasdaq and SEC rules and has concluded that the engagement of Aon does not raise any conflict of interest.